Selective Mutism Service

 - We guide the child to do “brave talking” by systematically bringing the therapist closer while the parent and child play, then gradually fade the parent out of the room.

-Brave Buddies is an intensive group behavioral therapy program to help children with SM speak in school and other public settings.
-Using a simulated classroom, the program offers children a safe environment to practice "brave talking."
-The program takes place during one week in the summer and in daylong programs offered four times a year.
+Brave Buddies SM is a group intensive behavioral therapy program to help children with SM ages 3 to 8 speak in school and other public settings.
+Using a simulated classroom, the program offers children a safe environment to practice “brave talking” with positive feedback.
+We offer two multi-day programs each year, in February and August, and day-long programs four times a year.